From September 2nd, Connect will require multi-factor authentication for sign-in.

 Why Connect now requires MFA

-We've made MFA mandatory in Connect to better protect your data and meet industry security standards.
-This change helps ensure that:
+We've made MFA mandatory on Connect to better protect your data and meet industry security standards.

-- Your company's sensitive information stays secure.
+- Your company's sensitive information stays secure

-- We meet compliance requirements that protect everyone.
+- We meet compliance requirements that protect everyone

 Setting up your authenticator app